 Financial Management:

-· Manage the financial aspects of the Peace Plus Change Maker Funds contract including budgeting, forecasting, expenditure tracking and preparation of invoices to SEUPB.
+Manage the financial aspects of the Peace Plus Change Maker Funds contract including budgeting, forecasting, expenditure tracking and preparation of invoices to SEUPB.

 Financial Reporting:

 Prepare accurate and timely financial reports for internal and external stakeholders, including programme management, and other partners.
 Ensure transparency and accountability in financial reporting processes.